simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 One future route to resolving this is to write a configuration schema whose only purpose is to gather useful architectural information, in byte sizes of various types and endian order.
 The results of reading this configuration schema form an architecture-specific size table, which can be stored alongside a schema.

 ## The End
 This has been serial-config.
 Schemas turn out to be very powerful.
-From one lightweight library of 3 python classes, came:
+From one lightweight library of 3 python classes, along with some embedded support code and an interface interpreter, came:
 * a user interface that can edit arbitrary schema instances
 * a protocol that can move schema data to/from a device
 * a typed interface for building a client program